 Recently, a long-term Milliman client sold its family-owned business and sought assistance with purchasing annuities for plan participants in conjunction with the termination of its pension plan.
 The company was looking for a trusted partner to assist them with the process as well as fiduciary responsibilities.
 Milliman consultants Mary Leong and Katherine Warren discuss the challenge, solution, and outcome in this case study.

-Milliman consultants helped one client prepare a strategic and practical strategy to de-risk its defined benefit (DB) pension plan.
-The consultants began discussions by explaining how the path to de-risking included a wide spectrum of options ranging from risk retention via modified plan design to third-party risk transfer.
+Milliman consultants helped one client prepare a strategic and practical strategy to de-risk their defined benefit (DB) pension plan.
+The consultants began discussions by explaining how the path to de-risking included a wide spectrum of options ranging from risk retention via modified plan design to third party risk transfer.
 The advantages and disadvantages including costs associated with several de-risking options were also discussed.
-The client’s decision would depend on its risk tolerance and willingness to incur additional short-term costs.
-Milliman’s Zorast Wadia explains how the firm helped the client meet its overall business objective in his case study “De-risking: Options available to reduce your pension plan footprint.”
+The client’s decision would depend on their risk tolerance and willingness to incur additional short-term costs.
+Milliman’s Zorast Wadia explains how the firm helped the client meet their overall business objective in his case study “De-risking: Options available to reduce your pension plan footprint.”

 In a new Bloomberg BNA article, John Ehrhardt discusses the annuity substitution rule retained in Notice 2021-61 by the Internal Revenue Service.
 The rule will help actuaries value the liabilities for plans that pay lump-sum.

 Because the MAP-21 [Moving Ahead for Progress in the 21st Century] rates apply to calculations for discounting plan liabilities but not to calculations for participant lump-sum amounts, it was unclear how practitioners should use the MAP-21 rates in calculating the present value of future lump-sum payments, Ehrhardt said.